 By K. Taylor, Aurora ON.
+Spending my days with dinosaurs and my evenings at the Royal Court.
 We’re only starting out, but already I’ve spent this summer with some pretty shady characters.
 I’ve developed a taste for plotting and intrigue; backstabbing and even a touch of regicide.
 I’m actually stuck in Tudor England as it happens.
 Having just made my way safely through the Wars of the Roses (and we thought our political rivalries were bad!)
 I am absolutely sucked into court life and am now following the dangerous path of Henry VII.
 You might not remember him but I bet you’ve heard of his son Henry VIII, the one with all the wives.

 Luckily, the series of books are written in modern English so I haven’t gone all Shakespearean on my family and I don’t need Coles Notes to understand what‘s happening.
 But the language, though deceptively simple, is as all language; as complex as the plots one king weaves against another.
 Words fascinate me, I’m in awe of their power.
 It astounds me that with a well-placed verb here and a cheeky adjective right over there I am completely drawn in to the colours, the textures, the sweaty fear of five hundred years ago.
 It’s pretty cool when you think about it.

 In the pages that spill the lives of the Tudors like orange juice on the breakfast table I’m reminded of the power of books.
 The ideas they hold, the knowledge and how dangerous they have been considered over the years.
 It seems unfathomable that by printing or reading the wrong words one could have one’s head chopped off but it happened.
 Though perhaps not in 21st century Aurora.